dev-build-deploy/commit-me/README.md

 # CommitMe

-CommitMe provides [multiple tools](#tooling) for validating commit messages against [Conventional Commits].
+CommitMe provides multiple tools for validating commit messages against [Conventional Commits], incl.

-## Tooling

-There are two main options available:

 * A CLI tool for managing your local (git) repository
-* A GitHub Action to validate your Pull Request/Repository contents
+* A GitHub Action to validate your Pull Request contents

+Both use the same [output format](#output-format) for expressing non-compliance issues.

+## Tools

 ### Command Line Interface